Bevy-Rust-GPU/rust-gpu-bridge/README.md

 Bridge crate for writing `no-std` code that can be used both in `rust-gpu` and regular Rust.

-Gates `glam` and `spirv-std::glam` behind cargo features.

-Contains utility traits for replicating common shading language functions.
+Gates `glam` and `spirv-std::glam` behind cargo features, and contains utility traits for replicating common shading language functions.